projf/projf-explore/CONTRIBUTING.md

 ### Development Language

-Designs must Verilog and follow the style of existing modules.
-Familiarise yourself with a few modules from the Verilog library before submitting changes.
+Designs must be written in SystemVerilog and follow the style of existing modules.
+Familiarise yourself with a few modules from the library before submitting changes.

-We write designs in SystemVerilog but using only a few beneficial SV features for simplicity and compatibility.
+We write designs in SystemVerilog, but using only a few beneficial SV features for simplicity and compatibility.
 See [SystemVerilog Features](README.md#systemverilog) for what's allowed.

 ### Linting